avinassh/blag/content/posts/rc-day-2.md

 I also spoke with Yoshi today, who is an alumn who built a disk-based database using LSM Tree in Rust.
 We discussed the challenges and shared notes.

-LSM Challenges: locks, concurrent writs, copy on write etc.
+LSM Challenges: locks, concurrent writes, copy on write etc.